moraes/tipfy/docs/source/guide/sessions.rst

        middleware = [SessionMiddleware()]

-- Extend the BaseHandler when you need session support:
+Now, just extend the BaseHandler when you need session support:

 **handlers.py**